Nuclear-free zone: Italy

 Italy is a nuclear free zone since the Italian nuclear power referendum of November 1987.
 Following center-right parties' victory in the 2008 election, Italy's industry minister announced that the government scheduled the construction to start the first new Italian nuclear-powered plant by 2013.
-The announced project was paused in March 2011, after the Japanese earthquake, and scrapped after a referendum on 12–13 June 2011.
+The announced project was paused in March 2011, after the Japanese earthquake and subsequent meltdown of the Fukushima Daiichi Nuclear Power Plant, and scrapped after a referendum on 12–13 June 2011.

+Malta

+A resolution adopted by the House of Representatives on 23rd June 1988 stipulates that “no nuclear armaments shall be allowed on Maltese territory”.
+This occurred after the Malta Labour Party in coordination with the General Workers' Union blockaded the Grand Harbour to prohibit entry to the HMS Ark Royal, accusing it of carrying nuclear weapons.